 What colours go with grey?
 The alternative to white

 So, if you are looking for a perfect alternative to white, you can’t really go far wrong with grey.
-Of course, one of the major plus-points of grey is how versatile it is as a colour.
+Of course, one of the major plus-points of this hue is how versatile it is as a colour.
 Indeed, all the different tones that are available under the grey umbrella are an indication of why it has become such a popular choice.
 At one end of the scale of the grey family are the warmer shades.
 These will create a different feel to the blue-tinged greys which can be found at the other end of the spectrum.

-If there is any rule to follow, as such, regarding choosing accent colours or a mixed palette for a grey kitchen, it is that you should pay heed to tried and trusted colour theory.
+If there is any rule to follow regarding choosing accent colours or a mixed palette for a grey kitchen, it is that you should pay heed to a tried and trusted colour theory.
 Essentially, this means that you should choose complementary colours that would be very close to the existing grey on a colour wheel.
 Alternatively, if you want contrast, you should opt for a shade at the opposite end of the scale.

 Which colours go with grey: Energising or calming?

-The general effect of contrasting colours are that they energise the space.
+The general effect of contrasting colours are that they energise the kitchen space.
 Meanwhile, complementary colours will have a calming effect.
 Similarly, as a general rule, you will find that softer and paler shades of grey work particularly well in smaller spaces.
 In larger kitchens, bolder and contrasting colours can really lift the space and help ensure that the colour scheme doesn’t begin to look bland.
 Deep navy can be mixed with pale greys.
 On the other hand, a blast of pink can be really effective too.

 Grey: The perfect choice to smarten up a small kitchen

 Some people might wonder whether grey, particularly darker shades, might be a bit too much for a smaller kitchen, but it can be a highly effective choice.
 A darker shade of grey for the kitchen cabinets can be striking and eye-catching.
 Combined with a paler shade of grey helps to create a light and airy feel.